rosalindfranklininstitute/volume-em-container-documentation/docs/intro/containers.md

 Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/index.html)
 to be installed.

+!!! tip
+    Use the `--rm` option to `docker run` to have Docker automatically remove the container filesystem and resources after the contain shutdown.
+    Alternatively run `docker container prune` periodically to clean-up inactive containers.

 ## Bind mounts
 To work with your data, containers need access to files on your host system.
 Apptainer provides access to common locations including `home/$USER`, `/tmp`